 Licensed Practical Nurse

 A licensed practical nurse (LPN) or licensed vocational nurse (LVN), provides basic nursing attention.
-Almost all states call these medical professionals LPNs, but in a couple of states they are referred to as LVNs.
+Almost all states call these medical professionals LPNs, but in a couple of they are referred to as LVNs.
 They work within the direction of physicians, registered nurses and others.

 In order to become an LPN, someone needs to finish an accredited educational training program and successfully complete the licensing examination.
 The formal training usually takes one year to complete.

 A registered nurse (RN) is a sizeable step up from an LVN.
 Nearly all RNs have successfully received either an associate’s degree in nursing, a bachelor’s degree in nursing, or a certificate from a certified teaching course such as through a hospital training program or from a military ROTC study program.
 Graduates must also pass a national licensing examination in order to get licensed.